UnderAOverE/design_docs_patterns/magna-carta/python.md

-# 🏢 Engineering Handbook
-## Python Backend Standards & Practices
+# Python Standards & Practices

 ---

 ## 📖 1.
 Purpose

-This handbook defines the engineering standards, architecture guidelines, and development practices for all backend services.
+This handbook defines the engineering standards, architecture guidelines, and development practices for all python projects.

 It ensures:
 - Consistency across teams